ashoks773/fecal-RNA-Seq/README.md

 	- bedtools bamtofastq -i test.unmapped.sorted.bam -fq test.unmapped.fq

 #****************
-Step.
+Step4.
 Use Unmapped reads (non-host reads) to counts of microbes, their functions and pathways